egandro/nginx_proxy_manager_tool/docs/ansible_usage.md

 # Ansible Collection Usage

 This repository allows you to manage Nginx Proxy Manager resources using standard Ansible tasks.
-The modules use the API to ensure idempotency (they check if a resource exists before creating or updating it).

 ## ⚙️ Installation